Eoin McKeown

-Eoin Francis Okorie McKeown (born 5 November 1998) is an English footballer who plays for side Tamworth, where he plays as a forward.
+Eoin Francis Okorie McKeown (born 5 November 1998) is an English footballer who most recently played for side Hemel Hempstead Town, where he played as a forward.

 He joined the Colchester United Academy from Hoddesdon Town following at trial with the club in 2015.
 He joined Isthmian League Division One North side Maldon & Tiptree on a work experience loan in December 2016 before he made his professional debut for Colchester in the EFL Trophy in August 2017.
 He rejoined Maldon & Tiptree on loan in January 2018 and then joined Wealdstone in an emergency loan deal in December 2018.
 After a loan spell with Welwyn Garden City, McKeown was released by Colchester in summer 2019.
 He later joined Kings Langley and then Wingate & Finchley.

 Playing career

 Colchester United

 Born in Westminster, London, McKeown was playing for Hoddesdon Town when he was spotted by Colchester United scouts in 2015.
 Following a three-game trial with the Colchester United under-16 squad, he was offered a contract to join the club's Academy.
 He scored four goals against Queens Park Rangers under-18s in November 2015 during an 8–1 win.

 In December 2016, Colchester under-23 assistant manager and Maldon & Tiptree manager Kevin Horlock signed McKeown on a work experience loan to the Isthmian League Division One North side.
 He made his debut on 10 December as an 86th-minute substitute against Cheshunt, helping set up the Jammers' fourth goal in a 4–1 victory.
 He scored his first goal on 21 January 2017 during a 2–0 win at home to Great Wakering Rovers.
 He made five league appearances for the club.

 On 25 May 2017, McKeown signed a one-year professional development contract with Colchester.

 McKeown made his Colchester debut on 29 August 2017 as a substitute for Tariq Issa against Reading U23 in the EFL Trophy.
 He scored in the 87th minute to level the score at 2–2 and take the match to a penalty shoot-out, which Colchester won 6–5.

 He returned to Maldon & Tiptree on loan until the end of the season on 8 January 2018.
 He made his second club debut on 9 January in their 2–2 draw with Mildenhall Town.
 After almost three months out injured, he scored a hat-trick against Aveley in his third appearance of his loan spell on 14 April.

 McKeown signed a new one-year contract with Colchester in May 2018.

 In December 2018, McKeown joined National League South side Wealdstone in an emergency loan deal and made his debut in a 2–1 FA Trophy defeat to Biggleswade Town on 15 December.
 He scored his first goal for the club from the bench in the 92nd minute of Wealdstone's 1–1 draw with Dartford on 5 January 2019.

 On 14 May 2019, it was announced McKeown was to leave Colchester United at the end of his contract.